CameronHosking/Kmers-counter/README.md

 ## Optional arguments

-**-outputZeros**
+**-outputZeros** or **-z**
-If this flag is present than kmers with counts of zero are output otherwise they are skipped
+If this flag is present then kmers with counts of zero are output otherwise they are skipped

-**-split**
+**-split** or **-s**
 If this flag is present then kmer counts between id tags (which are defined as lines starting with '>') are counted separately and output into separate files.
 Each file is headed by the id tag.

-**-input=<filename>**
+**-input=<filename>** or **-i**
 This specifies the input file which must be in fasta format or just a string of characters.
 If this option is not specified then the sequence will be read from stdin.

-**-output=<filename>**
+**-output=<filename>** or **-o**
 This specifies the output file(s).
 If the split flag is present then the files will be numbered from 1 to the number of id lines present. to select where the number appears in the filename add a %, the first occurrence of which will be replaced by the file number.
 If this option is not specified output will be to stdout.

 ## Output
-The output is tab seperated in which the Kmers are listed alphabetically in column one and their associated frequencies are in column two.
+The output is tab seperated, Kmers are listed alphabetically in column one and their associated frequencies are in column two.

 ## Examples
-    ./KmersCounter -K4
+    ./KmersCounter -K=4

-This will read a sequence from stdin and output the kmer frequencies to stdout only showing thos kmers that appeared at least once
+This will read a sequence from stdin and output the frequency of all the different sequences consisting of [ACGT] of length 4 to stdout only showing those kmers that appeared at least once

 ##

     ./KmersCounter -input=human_g1k_v37.fasta -K=8 -output="out.txt"
-This will read in the file `human_g1k_v37.fasta` and output the frequency of all the different sequences consisting of [ACGT] of length 8 to one file "out.txt".
+This will read in the file `human_g1k_v37.fasta` and output the frequency of kmers of length 4 to "out.txt".

 ##

     /KmersCounter -K=8 -output=out -split
-This will from stdin and output the frequency of all the different sequences consisting of [ACGT] of length 8 seperated by id to 1 file per id: "out1", "out2", "out3", etc.
+This will read from stdin and output the frequency of all the different sequences consisting of [ACGT] of length 8 seperated by id to 1 file per id: "out1", "out2", "out3", etc.

 ##